User Generated Content Strategy for E-Commerce

 It takes more than one touch to convert a customer, and there are many customer touch points to consider-organic and paid social media, display ads, organic and paid search, referrals, and your e-commerce site itself.
 Thinking of your entire marketing ecosystem holistically is an industry best practice.
 Social media should not be a siloed effort, as it can act as a great driver of traffic for your website.
 The way consumers perceive your brand on social media should align with the brand they see when they arrive at your site.
 There are a few methods to bring these two worlds together.

 First, leverage your social media user generated content strategy to gain understanding of what types of lifestyle imagery to create.
 Your audience is your resource to understand what they prefer to see, and the creative direction your content strategy should go in.

-Finally, creating custom galleries of user generated content, top performing social posts, or lifestyle imagery for each of your unique product pages adds an extra layer of discovery for the customer to fully understand the uses and benefits of your products.
+Finally, creating custom on-site galleries of user generated content, top-performing social posts, or lifestyle imagery for each of your unique product pages adds an extra layer of discovery for the customer to fully understand the uses and benefits of your products.